SchlossLab/Kozich_MiSeqSOP_AEM_2013/Kozich_AEM_2013.md

 A: The contig length where all contigs that length or longer contain more than 50% of the bases found across all contigs

-**Figure 4.
-Principal coordinates ordination of Θ<sub>YC</sub> values relating the community structures of the fecal microbiota from 12 mice collected in the days 0 through 9 (“Early”) and days 141 through 150 (“Late”) after weaning.**